wp-plugins/styles-twentyeleven/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fix: (Minor) Prevent multiple notices from being displayed if several Styles child plugins are active and requesting changes.

 = 1.0.4 =
 * Fix: Live updates for settings that require "!important".
 Requires Styles 1.0.7.
 * Add: Notice if users don't have Styles 1.0.7 or higher installed.